 Needless to say, the pandemic forcing the majority of companies to move to a work-from-home model compounded these challenges tenfold.

-Industry analysts predict that executive leaders will be looking for three things in 2022: growth, digitalization and efficiency.
+Industry analysts predict that executive leaders will be looking for three things in the coming year: growth, digitalization and efficiency.
 In order to realize these objectives and propel their organizations forward, executive leaders will need to look to embrace these four information management technology trends:

 - AI and Biometrics Will Take Document Classification and Authentication to New Levels: Depending on which industry stats you follow, the global AI market was valued at $62 billion in 2020 and is expected to expand at CAGR of 40 percent from 2021 to 2028.
 AI-driven data capture functionality promises to drastically increase customers’ data entry speed and accuracy.
 We will see an increase in AI and machine-learning (ML) continuous authentication solutions during the next year to analyze documents for compliance as well as case and account management where it will detect anomalies in patterns within documents—both in physical-capture and digital machine-generated documents.
 AI and ML have moved from a curiosity to a necessity and priority during the pandemic, particularly for remote workers.
 Expect to see AI/ML models constructed for advanced document classification to obtain higher levels of accuracy (i.e. 97 percent+) versus current classification technologies which are optical character recognition (OCR)- and/or text-based (keywords matching).
 In addition, we’ll see biometrics used to continuously authenticate document viewing and access for cloud-based content services.